 There are currently at least 8 competing theories.

-Some researchers maintain that has no purpose at all, and simply results from random brain activation.
+Some researchers maintain that has no purpose at all, and simply results from random brain signal activity.

 Note: Sleep periods without REM is termed 'NREM' (non-REM) - the purpose of which is also unclear (see)